-If you’re planning to take your vehicle off the road, or are planning to in the near future, you’ll need to register a Statutory Off Road Notification (SORN) with the Driver and Vehicle Licensing Agency (DVLA); this allows you to avoid making further tax and insurance payments.
-In this guide we’ll look at what a SORN means, when you should use it and what to do if you wish to reverse the process and put your vehicle back on the road again
+If you are planning to take your vehicle off the road, you’ll need to register a Statutory Off Road Notification (SORN) with the Driver and Vehicle Licensing Agency (DVLA); this allows you to avoid making further tax and insurance payments.
+In this guide, we’ll look at what a SORN means, when you should use it and what to do if you wish to reverse the process and put your vehicle back on the road again.

 Readers who are planning on taking their vehicle off the road, and have no intentions to drive it in the near future, despite which car they own or the value of the car, should consider declaring a SORN, and informing the DVLA that the vehicle will be officially off the road.

 The quickest way to SORN your car is by contacting the DVLA directly.
-You can process the registration of your SORN here on the DVLA website, or call their 24-hour service line on 0300 123 4321 if you’d rather process the registration over the phone.
-Alternatively, you can apply by post by filling out this V890 application form and sending it to: DVLA, Swansea, SA99 1AR.
+You can process the registration to SORN your car online via the DVLA website, or call their 24-hour service line on 0300 123 4321 if you’d rather process the registration over the phone.
+Alternatively, you can apply by post by filling out this V890 application form and sending it to DVLA, Swansea, SA99 1AR.

 It’s also worth noting that you can specify when you want the SORN to start.
 For example, if you need the SORN to begin on the first day of the following month, you need to use the 16-digit number displayed on your V11 document (also known as the ‘vehicle tax reminder letter’).

 If you have received a reminder letter about road tax renewal being due but have decided to keep the vehicle off the road, arranging the SORN in advance is advised.